Animal coloration: Temperature regulation

 Some frogs such as Bokermannohyla alvarengai, which basks in sunlight, lighten their skin colour when hot (and darkens when cold), making their skin reflect more heat and so avoid overheating.

 Incidental coloration

 Some animals are coloured purely incidentally because their blood contains pigments.
-For example, amphibians like the olm that live in caves may be largely colorless as colour has no function in that environment, but they show some red because of the haem pigment in their red blood cells, needed to carry oxygen.
+For example, amphibians like the olm that live in caves may be largely colourless as colour has no function in that environment, but they show some red because of the haem pigment in their red blood cells, needed to carry oxygen.
 They also have a little orange coloured riboflavin in their skin.
 Human albinos and people with fair skin have a similar colour for the same reason.

 Mechanisms of colour production in animals

 Animal coloration may be the result of any combination of pigments, chromatophores, structural coloration and bioluminescence.

 Coloration by pigments

 Pigments are coloured chemicals (such as melanin) in animal tissues.
 For example, the Arctic fox has a white coat in winter (containing little pigment), and a brown coat in summer (containing more pigment), an example of seasonal camouflage (a polyphenism).
-Many animals, including mammals, birds, and amphibians, are unable to synthesize most of the pigments that colour their fur or feathers, other than the brown or black melanins that give many mammals their earth tones.
-For example, the bright yellow of an American goldfinch, the startling orange of a juvenile red-spotted newt, the deep red of a cardinal and the pink of a flamingo are all produced by carotenoid pigments synthesized by plants.
-In the case of the flamingo, the bird eats pink shrimps, which are themselves unable to synthesize carotenoids.
+Many animals, including mammals, birds, and amphibians, are unable to synthesise most of the pigments that colour their fur or feathers, other than the brown or black melanins that give many mammals their earth tones.
+For example, the bright yellow of an American goldfinch, the startling orange of a juvenile red-spotted newt, the deep red of a cardinal and the pink of a flamingo are all produced by carotenoid pigments synthesised by plants.
+In the case of the flamingo, the bird eats pink shrimps, which are themselves unable to synthesise carotenoids.
 The shrimps derive their body colour from microscopic red algae, which like most plants are able to create their own pigments, including both carotenoids and (green) chlorophyll.
 Animals that eat green plants do not become green, however, as chlorophyll does not survive digestion.